xiaoyuvax/bflata/README.md

   BFlatA is relevent to an issue from bflat: https://github.com/bflattened/bflat/issues/61

 Update 23-03-19 (V1.4.1.0)
 - Introduced concept of BFA file(literally BFlatA Arguments file) instead of RSP file, which can be used with -inc:<BFA file> option to combine multiple arg profiles to generate build script, and it supports macros and doesn't have to store args as "one arg per line".
-BFA file can be treated like a project file, in order to switch among different projects more conveniently, if with well-organized sets of args.
+BFA file can be treated like a project file, in order to switch among different projects more conveniently, if well-organized.
 - Introduced new `flatten|flatten-all` verbs allowing extraction of code files together with their dependencies/resources to specified dest location, where project files are organized in a flattened, GO-like path hierachy, which can be directly built by BFlat (similar with `go build`), `flatten-all` also copies all dependent libs so that you can pack the path structure together with all dependencies as a whole.
 - Improved process for quotes and macros in args.
 - Improved processing more well-known properties in csproj file, such as `<NoStdLib>, <BaseAddress>, <linkerSubsystem>, <EntrypointSymbol>`, etc.